Hello. I’m Mara Zepeda.

 Along the way, I discovered that sex is an effective metaphor for talking about sustainability, scale, and design.
 “Sex & Startups” and "Sex, Husbandry, and the Infinite Scroll" are examples of this writing.

-I speak and give interviews about these endeavors.
-They are part of a much longer story that includes many collaborators and thinkers.
+I teach workshops and speak about these endeavors and humane product design.
+It's all part of a much longer story that includes many collaborators and thinkers.
 I am often asked about how I work.
 Here's the answer.

 Let’s hang out!